s77rt/multicapconverter/README.md

  - --group-by does not effect hcwpax (WPA\*01 & WPA\*02) and hcpmkid output
  - --all does not effect hcwpax (WPA\*01) and hcpmkid output
  - by default, if a capture have both WPA\*01 and WPA\*02 (hcwpax format), WPA\*02 will be ignored on the exportation process.
 If you want to export both, use --do-not-clean
+ - by default, multicapconverter does not export any pmkid from EAPOL-M1 due to the lack of AKM info.
+If you want to ignore AKM check, use --ignore-ie (Not Recommended)

 ## TIPS
  - use --quiet for better performance